 Landscaped gardens originated in China, and around the 7th century they were introduced into Japan by Korean gardeners.
 The Japanese adapted the Chinese and Korean ideas to suit their own purposes.

 The original Japanese Garden at Maymont encompassed a much smaller area.
 Several features from that garden remain, including the stonework around the base of the waterfall, several trees and the winding watercourse that leads to the large pond.
 Unfortunately, during the decades following Mrs. Dooley’s death, the garden gradually lost much of its original splendor and detail.

 In 1978, the garden was renovated by Earth Design, Inc. The style reproduced at Maymont is called a “stroll garden” and is designed to offer the visitor changing impressions of nature as the various areas come into view.
 In renovation, elements from classical gardens in Kyoto, Tokyo and Nara were incorporated.

 The Maymont Japanese Garden now includes trained and pruned trees and shrubs, raked sand pools, stone groupings and multiple water areas—all designed to create the impression of an old, naturally developed landscape.
 Design elements include stone lanterns, paths and bridges.

 Green, brown and gray colors are emphasized to represent the ruggedness of natural scenery.
 Flowers are used discreetly.
-Water iris bloom along the water’s edge in spring, followed by the floating blooms of the water lily in summer.
+Water iris bloom along the water’s edge in spring.
 Cherry blossoms mark the passing of time.